How to get a visa for Egypt

 The most common seaports are:

-- Alexandria: one of the country’s main ports (in addition to cargo, maritime calls may be received).
+• Alexandria: one of the country's main ports; in addition to cargo, it may receive maritime calls.

-- Port Said: a strategic port due to its location next to the Suez Canal (primarily port traffic).
+• Port Said: a strategic port due to its location next to the Suez Canal, primarily handling port traffic.

 Note: Egypt has many active ports, but much of the activity is logistical; tourist entry by sea usually depends on the itinerary (cruise/ferry) and the specific port.